(This page revised September 9, 2015)

 Having established that the nib is all there and is not going to fall apart on you, look at the tine alignment.
 Are the tines in line with each other?
 Are they straight?
 Here are two pictures of a particularly ugly nib, in an Eversharp Skyline.
 This nib is both misaligned (shown in the head-on view at left) and bent (shown below).

 Is the nib lying close to the feed, or is there a cavernous gap there that will prevent proper flow?
 (A good way to test the gap between the nib and feed is to try inserting the edge of an ordinary sheet of paper.
 If it goes in, the pen may flow poorly, if at all.)
-If you’re not familiar with the ins and outs of nibs and feeds, you might want to consider having the pen worked on (after you purchase it) by one of the nib workers at the show or, later, by your favorite online nib worker.
+If you’re not familiar with the ins and outs of nibs and feeds, you might want to consider having the pen worked on (after you purchase it) by one of the nib technicians at the show or, later, by your favorite online nib technician.

 The nib looks good.
 Move on to the rest of the pen.
 You’ve already given the cosmetics a cursory look; now go back over the pen more carefully.
 Surface wear you didn’t see at first may now become apparent.
 Look at the barrel, where the cap extends past the threads or where the cap posts.
 Is there wear, or a pressure ring where the cap was posted?
 Here are an Esterbrook SJ showing cap wear on the barrel and a Sheaffer’s Balance with a posting ring.